rmcdermo/test_latex_in_markdown/CodeCogs/README.md

 The [CodeCogs](https://www.codecogs.com/latex/eqneditor.php) editor generates images that can easily be embedded in markdown documents inline.
+Type your latex equation in, set the render to svg, and then copy the html snippet from the bottom and embed into your markdown document.

 Here is an example:
 ```